kanghyojun/admire93.github.io/index.md

-Welcome, My name is a Hyojun, Kang. i am a Web programmer who live in Seoul, Korea. if you cannot read korean, you could see english version of this page at [here](http://admire.kr/en).
+Welcome, My name is a Hyojun, Kang. i am a Web programmer who live in Seoul, Korea. if you cannot read korean, you could see english version of this page in [here](http://admire.kr/en).